 My biggest physical achievement was cycling Alpe d’Huez as part of a charity ride when I completed six stages of Le Tour de France in Etape du Tour.
 Over the years, hillwalking, swimming, spinning, and circuit-training have each played a part in my wellness strategy.
 Then it was time to start yoga!

-Although I’m built like a bear, I’m definitely not what you might expect in a yoga teacher!
+Built like a bear, I’m not what you might expect in a yoga teacher!
 But I see this as my appeal.
 I’m a big man with an irreverent sense of humour.
 But don’t be misled – I have a deep conviction in the capacity of yoga for doing good.

 I’m pragmatic and see yoga as something inclusive to be enjoyed by all who choose to learn.
-I tend to stick to factual matters and focus on good technique, combining modern knowledge with the ancient practice of yoga.
+I tend to stick to factual matters and focus on proper technique, combining modern knowledge with the ancient practice of yoga.
 Each lesson is different, looking at new ways of linking and practising postures.
-What you get from me is great exercise, sound psychology and an enjoyable yoga session.
+I offer excellent exercise, sound psychology and an enjoyable yoga session.

-After leaving the Met in 2005 (aged 48), I was fortunate enough to be offered a role with the world renowned Child Exploitation and Online Protection Centre [CEOP].
-This was a multi-agency organisation led by the redoubtable and much-liked (by those who worked for him) Jim Gamble.
+After leaving the Met in 2005 (aged 48), I was fortunate enough to be offered a role with the world-renowned Child Exploitation and Online Protection Centre [CEOP].

 CEOP played a lead role in bringing the problems of child abuse into the public arena.
-This was a stressful and very political environment – one in which I was again stretched, and I learned a lot about people who work in other organisations outside of law enforcement.
+CEOP was a stressful and very political workplace – one in which I worked to the limits.

 I’m familiar with the impact of mental illness and stress, as well as the physical pain of a herniated disc in my spine.
 I also suffer from Tinnitus and yoga really helps me with all of these issues.